perez987/macOS-15-Sequoia-on-z390-with-OpenCore/README.md

 OCLP developers have released a beta version that works on Sequoia, it is different from the one we were using on Sonoma.

 - Grab AMFIPass version 1.4.1 from [here](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera)
-- Grab IOSkyWalkFamily version 1.1.0 from [here](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Wifi)
+- Grab IOSkyWalkFamily version 1.2.0 from [here](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Wifi)
-- Grab OCLP beta version 1.6.0 from [here](https://github.com/dortania/OpenCore-Legacy-Patcher/actions/runs/9953580191) (OpenCore-Patcher.pkg)
+- Grab OCLP beta version 1.6.0 or newer from [here](https://github.com/dortania/OpenCore-Legacy-Patcher/actions/runs/9953580191) (OpenCore-Patcher.pkg).

 Other settings are as before: [Broadcom wifi back on macOS Sonoma with OCLP](https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP).